- About Us

 - Sleep Medicine

 - IV Sedation

 For the best possible outcome, it is essential you get in touch with us ASAP.
 Our highly experienced emergency dentists will do the best to accommodate you and guide you on what to do next.

 Dental emergencies can and do happen and when it does, we are just one call away!
-At Dentists in Annerley, we offer emergency dental treatments for all kinds of emergencies including:
+At Dentists In Annerley, we offer emergency dental treatments for all kinds of emergencies in South Brisbane including:

 Please bring any lost or broken teeth fragments with you to your appointment as we may be able to use this in your treatment.